steveking-gh/brink/README.md

 ---

+## `output <section identifier> [absolute starting address]`

+Specifies the section to output and an optional absolute starting address.
+Without a starting address, `output` defaults to a starting address of 0.

+**A Brink program must have exactly one output statement.**

+---

 ## `sec( [identifier] ) -> U64`

 When called with an identifier, returns the byte offset as a U64 of the identifier from the start of the current section.
 When called without an identifier, returns the current section offset.